Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Introduction

 Additionally, there are other limitations on the extent of physics that can be explored with such simulations.
 For example, mini halos ($\lesssim 10^8~\rm M_{\rm \odot}$) are expected to play a significant role in reionization \citep[see][]{Iliev_2005,Haiman_2001}, but their inclusion would either require a high enough mass resolution to be able to capture them in large boxes, or running significantly smaller boxes.
 The former exacerbates the computational requirements, while the latter limits the wave modes that can be sampled.
 A possible approach to tackle these problems is to use simulations with different box sizes, and combine their results.
 A recent example of this is an analysis of galaxy populations at $z \geq 8$ in \citet{Kannan_2023}, which, however, does not provide a truly combined picture, as the different boxes are manually re-scaled to account for resolution differences without actual convergence between simulations.
-There have also been suggestions to use techniques like deep learning to increase the resolution of large box simulations (see \citealt{Kodi_2020} and \citealt{Li_2021} for applications to dark matter only $N$-body simulations), however these haven't been carefully tested for EoR redshifts.
+There have also been suggestions to use techniques like deep learning to increase the resolution of large box simulations \citep[see][for applications to dark matter only $N$-body simulations]{Kodi_2020,Li_2021}, however these haven't been carefully tested for EoR redshifts.

 Another approach is to run computationally-cheaper boxes but include the properties of the more-expensive, full-physics ones.
 Recently, \citet{Sinigaglia_2021} developed a method to map baryonic properties of the IGM onto DM-only simulations, but its applicability to the reionization epoch is unclear.